Many people admire the secretive owl. Their concealment and nocturnal lifestyle add to their allure, as most of us never see them.

 Northern saw-whet owls(Aegolius acadicus) have round heads and bright eyes.
 Aside from their small stature, there are a few more reasons why these owls are famously difficult to find.

-Their mottled brown plumage mixes in well with the surrounding woods, especially when perched motionlessly on a branch.
-These types of owls in Maryland are also inherently secretive and only active at night, so you won’t see them during the day.
+Their mottled brown plumage mixes well with the surrounding woods, especially when perched motionlessly on a branch.
+These types of owls in Maryland are also inherently secretive and only active at night so that you won’t see them during the day.

-The easiest way to locate a northern saw-whet owl is to learn its call and listen for it at night, especially between January and May when they are most active.
-They have a peculiar call that sounds like a whetstone sharpening a blade (too-too-too), earning them the nickname “saw-whet” owl.
+The easiest way to locate a northern saw-whet owl is to learn its call and listen for it at night, especially between January and May, when they are most active.
+Their peculiar call sounds like a whetstone sharpening a blade (too-too-too), earning them the nickname “saw-whet” owl.

 7. Short-Eared Owl